petermolnar/another-simple-xml-sitemap/readme.txt

 Stable tag: 1.2
 License: Free

-Plugin is discontinued.
-(VIEW MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )
+Plugin ended. view MUST-HAVE PLUGINS: http://bitly.com/MWPLUGINS          (OLD DESCRIPTION: Add a sitemap at YOURSITE.COM/sitemap.xml [Supports unlimited (+50000) posts;  sitemap is Plain, without any styles..Enjoy!]
+This plugin writes the sitemap url in your robots.txt file, which is a good for search engines.

 == Description ==

-Plugin is discontinued.
-(VIEW MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )
+Plugin ended. view MUST-HAVE PLUGINS: http://bitly.com/MWPLUGINS

-1) sitemap is Plain, without any styles..Enjoy!
-2) This plugin writes the sitemap url in your robots.txt file, which is a good for search engines.
+(-OLD DESCRIPTION-: This plugin adds a sitemap at YOURSITE.COM/sitemap.xml [Supports unlimited (+50000) posts;  sitemap is Plain, without any styles..Enjoy!]
+This plugin writes the sitemap url in your robots.txt file, which is a good for search engines.  )
 == Installation ==